Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Problem Settings and Analyses

 \subsection{Empirical Evidence}

 Despite strong performance, existing reward mechanisms are tightly coupled to final correctness rather than the reasoning process \cite{shao2024deepseekmath,khalifa2025process,tan2025gtpo}, affecting generalization.
 To validate this, we conduct an experiment for analysis.
 Specifically, we construct an evaluation set from GSM8K \cite{cobbe2021training}, MATH \cite{hendrycks2021measuring}, and HumanEval \cite{chen2021evaluating}, and use Qwen2.5-7B-Instruct to generate multiple trajectories per question.
 For each trajectory $y_k$, we record: (i) final correctness $f_k \in \{0,1\}$, determined by symbolic solver or code execution; and (ii) process validity $p_k \in [0,1]$, obtained from independent annotations of intermediate steps (human raters assisted by arithmetic checkers and code execution).
 We split the trajectories into four groups (\textbf{Figure~\ref{fig:intro}(b)}) by evaluating whether their reasoning process and answer are correct, i.e., near ideal, near-miss, lucky guess, and fully bad.
 We then apply two families of reward mechanisms: (i) the outcome reward in GRPO \cite{shao2024deepseekmath}; and (ii) representative PRMs, i.e., Qwen2.5-Math-7B-PRM800K and R-PRM-7B.
 We evaluate: (i) the correlation $\operatorname{cor}(R(\cdot), f)$ and $\operatorname{cor}(R(\cdot), p)$; and (ii) the rewards of different models over four groups.
-See \textbf{Appendix G.1} for more details.

 As shown in \textbf{Figure~\ref{fig:intro}(c)}, (i) existing methods align much more strongly with final correctness than with process validity: $\operatorname{cor}(R(\cdot), f)$ is much higher than $\operatorname{cor}(R(\cdot), p)$; (ii) the near-miss trajectories receive rewards close to fully bad trajectories, whereas lucky guesses obtain rewards comparable to truly high-quality solutions.
 These results underscore the limitations of existing reward mechanisms, which remain dominated by outcome signals and pay insufficient attention to the effectiveness and robustness of reasoning patterns.
+More details and analyses are provided in \textbf{Appendix F.1}.